ns96/SCKTalkPhi/README.md

 SCKTalkPhi
 ==========

-This is control software for the SCK-200X module which uses the Phidgets library
+This is control software for stepper motor based Spin Coaters using the Phidgets library.